Environmental DNA: Decline of terrestrial arthropods

 Terrestrial arthropods are experiencing massive decline in Europe as well as globally, although only a fraction of the species have been assessed and the majority of insects are still undescribed to science.
 As one example, grassland ecosystems are home to diverse taxonomic and functional groups of terrestrial arthropods, such as pollinators, phytophagous insects, and predators, that use nectar and pollen for food sources, and stem and leaf tissue for food and development.
 These communities harbor endangered species, since many habitats have disappeared or are under significant threat.
 Therefore, extensive efforts are being conducted in order to restore European grassland ecosystems and conserve biodiversity.
 For instance, pollinators like bees and butterflies represent an important ecological group that has undergone severe decline in Europe, indicating a dramatic loss of grassland biodiversity.
 The vast majority of flowering plants are pollinated by insects and other animals both in temperate regions and the tropics.
 The majority of insect species are herbivores feeding on different parts of plants, and most of these are specialists, relying on one or a few plant species as their main food resource.
 However, given the gap in knowledge on existing insect species, and the fact that most species are still undescribed, it is clear that for the majority of plant species in the world, there is limited knowledge about the arthropod communities they harbor and interact with.

 Terrestrial arthropod communities have traditionally been collected and studied using methods, such as Malaise traps and pitfall traps, which are very effective but somewhat cumbersome and potentially invasive methods.
 In some instances, these techniques fall short of performing efficient and standardized surveys, due to, for example, phenotypic plasticity, closely related species, and difficulties in identifying juvenile stages.
 Furthermore, morphological identification depends directly on taxonomic expertise, which is in decline.
 All such limitations of traditional biodiversity monitoring have created a demand for alternative approaches.
 Meanwhile, the advance in DNA sequencing technologies continuously provides new means of obtaining biological data.
 Hence, several new molecular approaches have recently been suggested for obtaining fast and efficient data on arthropod communities and their interactions through non‐invasive genetic techniques.
-This includes extracting DNA from sources such as bulk samples or insect soups, empty leaf mines, spider webs, pitcher plant fluid, environmental samples like soil, water, and even whole flowers (environmental DNA [eDNA]), host plant and predatory diet identification from insect DNA extracts, and predator scat from bats.
+This includes extracting DNA from sources such as bulk samples or insect soups, empty leaf mines, spider webs, pitcher plant fluid, environmental samples like soil, water, air, and even whole flowers (environmental DNA [eDNA]), host plant and predatory diet identification from insect DNA extracts, and predator scat from bats.
 Recently, also DNA from pollen attached to insects has been used for retrieving information on plant–pollinator interactions.
 Many of such recent studies rely on DNA metabarcoding—high‐throughput sequencing of PCR amplicons using generic primers.